plone/documentation/docs/reference-guide/cookieplone-make-commands.md

 You can run the following make targets by using the command structure of `make <TARGET>`.

 `i18n`
-:   Invokes the target `make i18n` in both `backend/Makefile` and `frontend/Makefile`.
+:   Invokes the target `i18n` in both `backend/Makefile` and `frontend/Makefile`.
-    It is used to update locales in your project.
+    It updates translations in your project.

 ## Testing